Taxes in the Gig Economy

 The best course of action is to simply pay on time and avoid the penalty altogether.
 Here’s how you do that: every quarter, estimate your tax liability.

 This is easier said than done, and the calculations are well beyond the scope of this article.
 However, this is not your expected refund or balance due, but how much you expect your full-year tax liability to be.
-This value will appear on your Form 1040, line 63 (you can’t use Form 1040A or 1040EZ if you have self-employment income).
+This value will appear on your Form 1040, line 63.

 There are two “safe harbors” from underpayment tax penalty.
 That is, if you pay a certain amount, you will not be assessed the penalty.
 The first safe harbor is to pay 90% of your current year tax liability.
 Of course, calculating the 90% part is easy; as mentioned above, estimating the full year tax liability can be challenging, depending on how complicated your taxes are, so you may want to visit a tax professional for help with that.